magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/cpp.md

 ## Where is the file output?

-Once Foundation has finished building, you will find the DLL that has been generated in `connected-spaces-platform\Library\Binaries\x64\ReleaseDLL`.
+Once CSP has finished building, you will find the resulting DLL at `connected-spaces-platform\Library\Binaries\x64\ReleaseDLL`.